 When should I throw food away?

 Ever wondered what is the difference between Best Before (BB) and Use By (UB) on food?
-Are you confused?
-Have you created more food waste than you need to?

 Have you thrown food away because the BB date was up, or kept food beyond its UB date, because “the retailer always shortens it, don’t they!”